ellewilson96/all-about-earth/clueless-api/client/CHECKLIST.md

 [ x ] There should be 5 stateless components

-[ ] There should be 3 routes
+[ x ] There should be 3 routes

 [ x ] The Application must make use of react-router and proper RESTful routing (should you choose to use react-router v3 please refer to the appropriate docs; docs for v4 can be found here)

-Use Redux middleware to respond to and modify state change
+[ x ] Use Redux middleware to respond to and modify state change

 [ x ] Make use of async actions to send data to and receive data from a server